eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

         </data_writer>

-This will assign an ownership strenghth of value 2 to the Publisher 2.
+This will assign an ownership strength of value 2 to the Publisher 2.

 Build
 -----